tajo/ladle/packages/website/docs/config.md

 ### outDir

-Specify the output directory (relative to project root).
+Specify the output directory (relative to the project root).

 ```tsx
 export default {